TedVu/subscription-plus/README.md

 ## To Do

+1. Framework on mobile, navigation bar disappears on mobile.

-1. Typing to be more strict.
+2. Typing to be more strict.

-2. Validation when inputting data.
+3. Validation when inputting data.

 ## Bug list